ARTS NORTH WEST REGIONAL SNAPSHOT 2019

 There are numerous groups and organisations working in the arts and community cultural development, with new groups emerging and changing all the time.
 The health sector has strong private and government networks as does Aboriginal Affairs NSW and the lands councils.
 Although diverse there is cohesion and support from across the 11 local government areas.
 With three regional art galleries (Tamworth, Moree Plains, Armidale) and three conservatoriums (Tamworth, Gunnedah, Armidale), there is strong focus on visual art and music across the region.

 There are 11 community arts councils across the region.
-The Arts North West ON TOUR network is a unique regional network that co-ordinates regional touring for community, council and private presenters (including arts councils) across the New England North West.
+The Arts North West ON TOUR network is a unique regional network that co-ordinates regional performing arts touring for community, council and independent presenters (including arts councils) across the New England North West.

 The region has a strong Museums Australia Chapter, the New England Writers’ Centre and more than 45 Keeping Places and Heritage Centres.
-Town halls, showground pavilions and other community centres serve as exhibition and event centres for a range of social and cultural activities.
+Town halls, showground pavilions and other community centres and halls serve as exhibition and event centres for a range of social and cultural activities.

 KEY ISSUES AND TRENDS